Internship Training Manual

 • A cover letter describing interest and fit with our program

-The Director of Training first reviews candidates’ applications and eliminates applicants based on their experience and fit with our internship.
+The Associate Director of Training first reviews candidates’ applications and eliminates applicants based on their experience and fit with our internship.
 The remaining candidates’ applications are divided among the training committee and current interns who are interested in participating in this process.
 Interns who chose to participate in this process must agree to maintain confidentiality about all information regarding the application and our screening/selection process.
 They are invited to recuse themselves and/or share information about applicants as their conscience dictates.
 The training committee and interns evaluate applicants on the strength of their clinical experience, academic background, letters of recommendation, and personal statements.
 This group meets and decides whom to interview.
 Applicants are notified about our intention to interview by December 15.
-Staff psychologists conduct a standardized telephone interview of selected applicants.
-On occasion, current interns participate in the telephone interviews.
-After the interviews, the Director of Training contacts the applicants in order to answer additional questions or concerns.
+Staff psychologists conduct a standardized virtual interview of selected applicants.
+On occasion, current interns participate in the virtual interviews.
+After the interviews, the Associate Director of Training contacts the applicants in order to answer additional questions or concerns.
 The interviewees are also encouraged to contact current interns to discuss the internship, IU, Bloomington, or any other concern they may have.
 The applicants selected for telephone interviews are invited to an open house at CAPS.
 This opportunity is optional, but it does provide applicants a chance to see the facility firsthand and allows the reviewers and entire staff more exposure to the applicants.
 After the open house, the training committee psychologists and interns who are involved in this process meet to rank candidates.

 Return to table of contents

-V Internship Structure
+V. Internship Structure

 The doctoral psychology internship comprises a number of components, which are described below.
 Some of the time elements vary throughout the year in response to clinical demands: